 Other free things include: (1) the WIFI, which works great, and (2) the bed linen and a towel, which are given upon arrival.
 If you come in early and your dorm is still not ready, you can also store your stuff in the free storage room and go out to explore the city until the official check-in time.

 So, what isn’t free?
 As I’ve already mentioned, if you want a lock for the locker in your dorm you can purchase one for 15 ILS at the reception.
 The reception also offers earplugs for 5 ILS.
-The hostel is located in the center of the city, right above where all of the commotion is, so if you have trouble sleeping when people are making noise on the street, you might find those earplugs handy.
+The hostel is located in the center of the city, right above all the commotion, so if you have trouble sleeping when people are making noise on the street, you might find those earplugs handy.
 You can also pay for laundry service.

 The front door is always locked and can only be opened by the receptionist or by using a code, which is given upon check-in.
 The dorm was also locked by a code.

 To sum it up, Jerusalem Hostel keeps its rustic appearance from the 20th century.
 There are plenty of old photos on the walls of the hostel, and the carpets on the floor also look like they’re ancient.
 When you step on the floor tiles, you can feel some of them are shaky.
-There’s also a beautiful curvy staircase leading to all three floors, the entrance, the rooms floor and the rooftop terrace.
+There’s also a beautiful curvy staircase leading to all three floors, the entrance, the room’s floor, and the rooftop terrace.
 If you have a mobility problem or don’t like walking up and down stairs, this isn’t the place for you.
 But if you don’t have a problem with stairs and rustic surroundings, you might find this hostel very special.
+I hope my review of the Jerusalem Hostel was helpful to you!

 More hostels in Jerusalem: